 Pregnancy is a natural process, which is the idea behind midwifery.
 Most deliveries are uncomplicated, but midwives also are trained to recognize and deal with obstetrical emergencies.

-“Pregnancy is a healthy part of a woman’s life,” Ott said.
+“Pregnancy is a healthy part of a woman’s life,” Lenzner said.
 “We are here to support and honor the experience with you.”

 For the majority of pregnant women, prenatal and postpartum issues are free from serious complications.
 Our Health System midwives have the resources of the entire health system available to provide the best care possible.
 Physicians are available to assist with complicated pregnancies and deliveries, but your midwife remains closely involved while working in consultation with a physician.